 - 1. Understand the feature of different instruments of the marketing communications mix. - 2.
-Apply relevant theories to analyze and evaluate an IMC campaign. - 3.
-Understand new technologies as a communication channel, its successful factors and limitations.
+Make an IMC plan. - 3.
+Apply relevant theories to analyze and evaluate an IMC campaign. - 4.
+Understand new technologies as a marketing communication channel, its successful factors and limitations.